MattArnold/capricon2021/index.md

 ### Where are the Parties?!

 The link to the Party Zoom will change every day.
-Check the #parties channel on Discord or check back here for the new link when it is posted.
+Check the #parties-hallway channel on Discord or check back here for the new link when it is posted.

 [Friday parties](https://us02web.zoom.us/j/87987726425?pwd=Um4rY1p1b3FydFVzanVlWkVmY2FnQT09), 9:00 pm CST to ??